alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

 Fax: 020 7215 2635 <br>

 Use the [SPIRE service](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to check if you need a licence or to get advice from ECO on how to classify radioactive substances.

-## Training

-ECO runs training sessions on:

-- how export controls work
-- how to make export licence applications
-- how classification works

-Search the [Business Events Finder](https://www.business-events.org.uk/) to book a place on a training session.
-Or check the [ECO notices to exporters](https://www.gov.uk/government/collections/notices-to-exporters) to find out about future traning sessions.

-You can do an [online course](http://www.strategicexportcontrols.org).

-### Bespoke training

-ECO can provide bespoke training sessions at your business premises.
-Sessions cost £1,000 plus VAT for a whole day, or £750 plus VAT for a half day.

-Email [denise.carter@bis.gsi.gov.uk](mailto:denise.carter@bis.gsi.gov.uk] or call 020 7215 4459 for details.